-During November 9 – December 16, 2018, an exhibition "(un)named" will be on display at the Museum of Odessa Modern Art.
-It combines reflections of the artist Nikita Kadan, historians, and other scholars on the subjects of contested issues of the past, particularly those connected with the crime of the Nazis and Stalinism, ethnic cleansings and other acts of violence in the 1930-1940s.
+An exhibition "(un)named" on display at the Museum of Odessa Modern Art – the combination of the reflections of the artist Nikita Kadan, historians, and other scholars on the subjects of contested issues of the past, particularly those connected with the crime of the Nazis and Stalinism, ethnic cleansings and other acts of violence in the 1930-1940s.

 Venue: The Museum of Odessa Modern Art, Odessa, Leontovycha (Belinskogo) str.5

 The 20th century heritage includes, among others, thousands of unmarked graves and millions of the murdered bodies.
 Their names often remain unknown.
 Even when they are known, they are mostly staying within family stories.
 Unnamed in numbers, they become symbols and objects of memories, policies, and studies.
 The exhibition the "(un)named" aims to provide an impetus for broader reflection and the process of processing traumatic and unspoken topics about our past.